 Payer contracts may be full of confusing or vague words and phrases; don’t let them slip by without asking questions.
 You never know what you might get locked into.

-Some phrases to keep an eye out for are:
+Some red-flag phrases to keep an eye out for are:

-This article helps explain what these phrases imply.
 Don’t be afraid to ask for clarification or do your own investigation into the meanings behind anything you’re unsure of.
-Your contracts should be clear and without hidden surprises.
+Your contracts should be clear and with no hidden surprises.